2020–21 EuroCup Basketball

 The 2020–21 EuroCup Basketball season was the 19th season of Euroleague Basketball's secondary level professional club basketball tournament.
 It was the 13th season since it was renamed from the ULEB Cup to the EuroCup, and the fifth season under the title sponsorship name of 7DAYS.

 Team allocation

-A total of 24 teams from 10 leagues participate in the 2020–21 EuroCup Basketball.
-In response to the premature ending of the previous season caused by the COVID-19 pandemic, the eight teams that qualified for the quarterfinals were awarded with guaranteed spots.
+A total of 24 teams from 10 leagues participated in the 2020–21 season of the EuroCup Basketball.
+In response to the premature end of the previous season caused by the COVID-19 pandemic, the eight teams that qualified for the quarterfinals were awarded with guaranteed spots.
 The remaining spots were awarded to teams qualifying through their domestic league's final standings.
 On 15 June 2020, the preliminary team list for the season was approved.
-On 22 June 2020, the team list was approved by the ECA shareholders executive board, selecting Dolomiti Energia Trento to replace Fraport Skyliners who have withdrawn from the competition.
+On 22 June 2020, the team list was approved by the ECA shareholders executive board, selecting Dolomiti Energia Trento to replace Fraport Skyliners who had withdrawn from the competition.
 On 17 September 2020, Mornar Bar replaced Maccabi Rishon LeZion which was forced to withdraw due to logistical difficulties and financial concerns complicated by the COVID-19 pandemic.